leonardo-toffalini/viscous/report/evolving_velocities.typ

 This is where the second novel idea comes into play.
 The part we left out made sure that the velocity field was divergence free, that is $nabla dot u = 0$, meaning that the velocity field was mass conserving.
-This is intuitive for incompressible fluids, meaning that if some fluid flows in to a point, then an equal amount must flow out from said point.
+This is intuitive for incompressible fluids, that if some fluid flows in to a point, then an equal amount must flow out from that point.

 Since we did not take care to hold the divergence free property during the diffusion and advection steps we quite possibly ended up with a velocity field